 In the summer of 77 Dean Martin and Frank Sinatra did something they had never done before - they went on tour together.
-This is a little known fact, I've never read about the experience in any of the books on the guys.
-If you want to read in detail about it check out my oral history of the time, Beyond Our Wildest Dreams wherein the Alberici Sisters and other former Golddiggers share stories working with Dean Martin (and Frank Sinatra on this tour).
+This is a little known fact, I've never read about this experience in any of the many books about the guys.
+If you want to read in detail about it check out the oral history, Beyond Our Wildest Dreams - the story of the Alberici Sisters when they went to work with Dean in The Golddiggers girl group.
+In the book they and other former Golddiggers share stories working with these two legendary performers on this moving feast.

-As a request from the owner of The Latin Casino in Cherry Hill, NJ Frank asked Dean to accompany him for a month of shows starting with 2 weeks at the Westchester Premier Theater in Tarrytown, New York on May 17, 1977.
-Next they performed a week at The Latin Casino and ended the tour at Chicago’s fabled Sabre Room.
+As a request from the owner of The Latin Casino in Cherry Hill, NJ, Frank asked Dean to accompany him for a month of shows starting with 2 weeks at the Westchester Premier Theater in Tarrytown, New York on May 17, 1977.
+Next they performed a week at The Latin Casino and ended their run at Chicago’s fabled Sabre Room.